arabog/ALX_T_Notes/wk4/day1/tasks.md

 ```
 ls -la > ls_cwd_content
 ```
-List  information  about the FILEs (the current direc‐ tory by default).
-Sort entries alphabetically if none of -cftuvSUX nor --sort is specified.
+ls -la List  information  about the FILEs (the current directory by default).
+Sort entries alphabetically if none of -cftuv SUX nor --sort is specified.
 ```
 ls -lt  show a long list with last modification time